 Even in organisations where the majority sit in functional open-plan cubicles, the real wadosi will still be found ensconced in large, thick-walled, lavishly furnished private offices.
 As though only the bosses need privacy.
 This, I believe, is a flawed idea that needs to die out.
 Bosses should be in the thick of the action, close to employees and located where they can watch customers.
 Quiet work, thinking and confidential meetings can be conducted in spaces dedicated for those purposes.

-At the famously egalitarian Google, Joe Mucheru (who is the regional leader for Sub-Saharan Africa) sits at an ordinary desk in the open with his fellow Googlers in Nairobi.
+At the famously egalitarian Google, Joe Mucheru (who is the regional leader) sits at an ordinary desk in the open with his fellow Googlers in Nairobi.
 At the Telegraph’s new UK editorial offices, senior editors sit at the centre of a hub-and-spoke layout, with news coming at them for editing from various directions.
 At Spain’s iconic fashion retailer Zara, there are no enclosed offices anywhere in the design hall.
 At Kenya’s Chase Bank headquarters, all managers can be found sitting in an open hall right next to their teams.